-To initiate the software STORE cycle, the following READ sequence are performed:
+To initiate the software STORE cycle, the following READ sequence is performed:

-- 1. Read Address 0x4E38 Valid READ
+- 1. Read address 0x0E38, Valid READ

-- 2. Read Address 0xB1C7 Valid READ
+- 2. Read address 0x31C7, Valid READ

-- 3. Read Address 0x83E0 Valid READ
+- 3. Read address 0x03E0, Valid READ

-- 4. Read Address 0x7C1F Valid READ
+- 4. Read address 0x3C1F.
+Valid READ

-- 5. Read Address 0x703F Valid READ
+- 5. Read address 0x303F, Valid READ

-- 6. Read Address 0x8FC0 Initiate STORE cycle
+- 6. Read address 0x0FC0, Initiate STORE cycle

-The software sequence is clocked with $\overline{\text{CE}}$ controlled READs or $\overline{\text{OE}}$ controlled READs.
+The software sequence is clocked with \overline{CE} controlled READs or \overline{OE} controlled READs.
 After the sixth address in the sequence is entered, the STORE cycle commences and the chip is disabled.

-It is important to use read cycles and not write cycles in the sequence, although it is not necessary that $\overline{\text{OE}}$ be LOW for a valid sequence.
-After the t{STORE} cycle time is fulfilled, the SRAM is activated again for READ and WRITE operation.
+It is important to use READ cycles and not WRITE cycles in the sequence, although it is not necessary that \overline{OE} be LOW for a valid sequence.
+After the t{STORE} cycle time is fulfilled, the SRAM is activated again for READ and WRITE operations.